 PG&E conducted an analysis of its residential bill and disconnection data for the 2010-2017 period.
-Its analysis shows that the correlation between residential bills and the volume of nonpayment disconnections is none-to-weak for non-CARE customers but is moderate-to-high for CARE customers.
+Its analysis, using linear regression on annual customer data, shows that the correlation between residential bills and the volume of nonpayment disconnections is none-to-weak for non-CARE customers but is moderate-to-high for CARE customers.176

 The Settlement Agreement reflects compromises that settling parties made in the interest of customer affordability.
 The settling parties agreed on a \$19.5 million reduction to PG&E's originally forecasted expenses in the areas of Energy Supply, Customer Care, Shared Serves and Information Technology, and Human Resources for the purpose of customer affordability.
-Overall, the settlement's revenue requirement, according to the settling parties, results in a 3.4 percent increase to gas and electric bills in 2020.
-The settling parties believe that this impact "achieves a fair balance between safety, reliability, and affordability."
+Overall, the settlement's revenue requirement, according to the settling parties, results in a 3.4 percent increase to gas and electric bills in 2020.177 The settling parties believe that this impact "achieves a fair balance between safety, reliability, and affordability."178

-$^{176}\,$ Exhibit 93 at 7-5 to 7-6 (Table 7-2 and Table 7-3).
+176 Exhibit 93 at 7-5 to 7-6 (Table 7-2 and Table 7-3).